TsvetelinKostadinv/Programming-With-Rust-2020/aa. Project/README.md

 # Copper
-Cuz it not Rust \
+Cuz it does not Rust \
 See what i did there 😄😄

-## The title
-It came from copper cables as in the network cables

 ## Synopsis
 The aim is to develop the infrastructure for `distributed computing` with Rust so a heavy task can be split between multiple computers.